Eddie C. Brown: Career

-After graduating from Howard, Brown worked for a few months with defense contractor Martin Marietta in Orlando, Florida, where he did quality control work on Titan Intercontinental ballistic missiles.
-That ended after Brown was called into Army service as a lieutenant at Ft.
-Monmouth County, New Jersey, to satisfy a military obligation Brown incurred when he joined the Army Reserve Officers’ Training Corps program at Howard University.
+After graduating from Howard University, Brown worked for a few months with defense contractor Martin Marietta in Orlando, Florida, where he did quality control work on Titan Intercontinental ballistic missiles.
+That ended after Brown was called into Army service as a lieutenant at Fort Monmouth, New Jersey, to satisfy a military obligation Brown incurred when he joined the Army Reserve Officers' Training Corps at Howard University.
 Following two years on active duty as a Signal Corps officer, Brown joined IBM’s Systems Development Division in Poughkeepsie, New York.
-Brown spent five years designing computer circuits for large mainframe computers while employed by IBM, and also earned a master’s degree in electrical engineering from New York University.
+Brown spent five years designing computer circuits for large mainframe computers while employed by IBM, and also earned a master's degree in electrical engineering from New York University in New York City.